crystallabs/virtualtime/README.md

 For that purpose, each VirtualTime keeps track of which of its 7 fields (Y, m, d, H, M, S, and millisecond) are set, and which of them are materializable.
-If any of the individual fields are not materializable, then the VT is not either, and an Exception is thrown if materialization is attempted.
+If any of the individual fields are not materializable, then the VT isn't either, and an Exception is thrown if materialization is attempted.

 Currently, unset values and specific integers are materializable, while fields containing